Greek paddle used to strike at the bare buttocks of a freshman in Fraternity Houses

 First, all the rookie’s worldly belongings, his bedroll and his cash (and maybe a tiny jar of goat cheese that his momma had made for him), were confiscated by the centurion and held, to be handed over if he survived the initiation.
 If he didn’t, the centurion simply got to keep the stuff.

 The rookie was brought into a clearing where his adversary was already waiting – a captured POW, usually an already wounded poor bastard.
-It was to be a fight to finish, one between a battle-hardened, but wounded enemy grunt versus a rookie.
-The deal – if the POW won, he would be freed and if the rookie prevailed, he might get to call himself a legionnaire.
+It was to be a fight to the finish, one between a battle-hardened, but wounded enemy grunt versus a rookie.
+The deal – if the POW won, he would be freed and maybe even given an offer of employment.
+And if the rookie prevailed, he might get to call himself a legionnaire.
 I say ‘might’ because there was another tiny item in the initiation procedure – the rookie had to slash, chop and eviscerate the dead man, tear his heart out and stomp on it with his thonged feet.

 Jeeze, I could never be a legionnaire, unless the Romans changed their initiation procedures to something benign, like poker or sex.
 In fact in BC Rome, there was no place for guys like me.